mjrgh/PinscapePico/README.md

 "bottom" of flash (the lowest memory address), in a contiguous block equal to the size of the image.
 This predictability is what allows Pinscape to share the flash space with the program image, to store its own persistent application data.
-Pinscape simply uses a portion of flash at a safe distance from the bottom section where the program image goes (all the way at the opposite end, in fact, at the "top" of the flash space).
+Pinscape uses a portion of flash at a safe distance from the bottom section where the program image goes (all the way at the opposite end, in fact, at the "top" of the flash space).
 Pinscape uses this capability to store your configuration file and other settings, such as plunger calibration data.

-Even though the Pico itself doesn't have any structure for its flash, Pinscape itself adds its own file-system structure, using the high end of the flash space (at the opposite end from the firmware program load area).
-The file storage area is intended only for internal use within the firmware, so it's not exposed as general-purpose storage for user access, but the command console has some simple tools that can access it for development, debugging, and troubleshooting use.
+Since it's not in the part of flash that the boot loader uses, the configuration data survives firmware updates.

+Pinscape imprints its own simple file-system-like layout on this extra data space, and the command console has some simple tools that let you view the layout, primarily for development and debugging purposes.
+But it's not a real file system by any means; it's just a way for Pinscape to organize its internal data structures.

 ## License